micked99/wspr-to-sondehub-script/README.md

 https://www.anaconda.com/download/success

-After install in Anaconda Navigator go to Root  Terminal like in this picture and do the install of the libs above pip install httplib2 pip install bs4
+After install, in Anaconda Navigator go to Root Terminal like in this picture and do the install of the libs

+pip install httplib2

+pip install bs4

 <img width="1600" height="900" alt="Anaconda Terminal " src="https://github.com/user-attachments/assets/0cc793fb-1040-49a2-80c4-0f82f18e095c" />